dward2/BME547/Assignments/01_tool_setup_git_intro.md

   look something like https://github.com/git_hub_user_name/repo_name.
   d) In the README file, add these two URLs.
   e) At the bottom of the page, click on the green "Commit changes" button.
-  You should now active links to two other repositories.
+  You should now have active links to two other repositories.

 4. Download and install `git` at https://git-scm.com.
 We will be using `Git Bash`, *not* a GUI client.